AwalaApp/network-website/service-providers/implementation/index.md

 Like traditional apps, Relaynet apps can be server-side, desktop, mobile or CLI.
 For the most part, building those apps will be just like building traditional apps: You'll continue to use your favourite IDE, UI framework and test framework, for example.
 Any local Inter-Process Communication would remain unchanged too.

-**The biggest difference is that your apps will no longer communicate _directly_ across computers** -- So your desktop/mobile app won't be making HTTP requests to `api.your-company.com`, for example.
+**The biggest difference is that your apps will no longer communicate _directly_ across computers** -- so your desktop/mobile app won't be making HTTP requests to `api.your-company.com`, for example.
 Instead, you'll be delegating all external communication to Relaynet.

 Select one of the options below to learn more about implementing Relaynet services: